studiochris/sequelize-temporal/README.md

 whereas the options are listed here (with default value).

-The default values for options maintain backward compatibility with previous versions of sequelize-temporal.
+The default values for options maintain backward compatibility with previous versions of `sequelize-temporal`.

 | Option        | Type    | Default Value  | Description                                                  |
 | ------------- | ------- | -------------- | ------------------------------------------------------------ |